bg2bhc/vss_gel_blaster/README.md

 # VSS Gel Blaster Project

-This is a repository for the 3D models for the parts of a toy VSS gel blaster.
+This is a repository for the 3D models of the parts of a toy VSS gel blaster.